Agent-Ready Codebase Audit

 9. Do you have robust error tracking and system observability in place?

-- Why it's important: When an agent pushes a change that breaks something in staging, you need to know exactly what failed and why so the agent can autonomously iterate and fix it.
+- Why it's important: When an agent pushes code that breaks something in production, you need to know exactly what broke and why, instantly.
+You cannot rely on users to report bugs created by AI.